 Now that we have an empty Gum project set up, let’s look at how we use screens.
-Screens in Gum are very similar to Screens in Glue, and we recommend that you create one screen in Gum for every screen in Glue.
-In fact, the Gum plugin automatically creates Gum screens for us whenever we create a new Glue screen.
-The Gum screens will be created with the word “Gum” appended to the name of the Glue screen.
+Screens in Gum are very similar to Screens in FlatRedBall.
+By default every FlatRedBall screen has an associated Gum screen.
+The naming convention for Gum screens is to match the FlatRedBall screen and to append the word “Gum” at the end.

-For example, let’s consider a simple game which has three screens:
+For example, let’s consider a simple game which has the following screens:

-In this situation the Gum plugin would create the following screens:
+In this situation the following Gum screens would be created automatically:

 Gum Project Properties